tdulcet/Remote-Servers-Status/README.md

 2. Create a directory for the script and CD into that directory.
 Run: `mkdir status` and `cd status`.
 3. Download the script ([status.sh](status.sh)).
 Run: `wget https://raw.github.com/tdulcet/Remote-Servers-Status/master/status.sh`.
 4. Open the script in an editor and set the variables at the top.
 At a minimum, you need to provide one To e-mail address and one Website, Port or Ping monitor.
 5. Execute the script once to make sure there are no errors.
-Run: `./status.sh`.
+Run: `chmod u+x status.sh` and `./status.sh`.

 The default Log file is `status.log`.